FraserR1188/Pokemon-Emporium/README.md

 ### Typography

 - The main font which I'll use throughout the website is Sixtyfour Convergence which is obtained from Google Fonts.
 This type of font has a retro-gaming vibe which I feel would go well with the gaming style of website.
 I will use Sans Serif as a fall back font.
-- There won't be much text on the website but if I feel that the main font doesn't read well.
-I use Roboto Mono as this still has a retro vibe but is more readable.
+- There won't be much text on the website but if I feel that the main font doesn't read well I will use Roboto Mono as this still has a retro vibe but is more readable.

 ### Images
 - Images are a main criteria throughout the website.
 The main memory card game will comprise of 20 cards (10 pairs) which I will obtain from the official TCG website.
-- Images for the Pokedex section will come from Pokemon API which will be shown inside the Pokemon Battlegrounds.
+- Images for the Battleground section will come from Pokemon API which will be shown inside the Pokemon Battlegrounds.

 ### Colour Scheme
 The colours which are present throughout are as follows: